 Problems regarding the transfer of credit to Mesalands Community College from other colleges or universities should first be directed to the Office of Enrollment Management.
 Complaints not resolved at this level should be submitted in writing to the Academic Standards and Issues Committee.
-Students who are attempting to transfer credit from Mesalands to other institutions and experience difficulty are encouraged to contact the Office of Enrollment Management for advice and/or assistance.

-Issues involving New Mex co institutions regarding New Mex co Transfer Modules, or courses within these modules which cannot be resolved by the above processes, can be directed to the New Mexico Higher Education Department, 2044 Galisteo Street, Santa Fe, NM 87505.
-If a student's articulation complaint regarding courses contained in a module is upheld by the Department, the receiving institution must reimburse the student the complete cost, including tuition, book, and fees, of each course the student was required to repeat at the receiving institution.
+Issues involving New Mexico institutions regarding New Mexico Transfer Modules, or courses within these modules which cannot be resolved by the above processes, can be directed to the New Mexico Higher Education Department, 2044 Galisteo Street, Santa Fe, NM 87505.
+If a student's articulation complaint regarding courses contained in a module is upheld by the Department, the receiving institution must reimburse the student the complete cost, including tuition, books, and fees, of each course the student was required to repeat at the receiving institution.